grafolean/grafolean/README.md

 The guide below describes how to setup `certbot` on host computer, so that it correctly manages SSL/TLS certificates.

 IMPORTANT: you need to replace `yourdomain.example.org` everywhere in this guide with some domain or IP address that actually leads to your host, both on port 80 and 443.
-Port 80 is important for (re)issuing certificates (make sure you don't block it).
+Make sure you don't block port 80, because it is important for (re)issuing certificates.

 1) Install `certbot` on the host machine.
 On Debian / Ubuntu:
   ```bash